 I’ll start with one I liked:

 Don’t Blame Big Food For Our Health Problems, Just Stop Buying Crap: The title is fairly self explanatory.
 What I love about this article and others like it is the message regarding personal responsibility.The gist is this: companies can only sell what we are willing to buy.
 If you don’t like it don’t buy it.
 Change will come with knowledge and choice, not laws and restrictions.
 Companies want to make money.
 This is not evil.
-In fact, it works in your favour.
+In fact, it can work in your favour.

 Now for some Mind Body Green articles that make me laugh (and roll my eyes):